 The Task Force on Council Committee Structure meets to review the committee structure and propose changes to the Council.

+The Chair will work with SSB to identify a Guest Speaker or Professional Development Task Force for the June meeting.

 June 2024